Homes

 Listening to the landscape

 The architects placed the home towards the North of the site, orienting the primary section along the East-West axis to minimise heat gain.
-Taking a sensitive approach to architecture, the designers Reny Lijo and Lijo Jos explain, “The house can be divided into four zones, with three on the ground floor, spanning across three levels, aligning with the natural topography of the plot and minimising the need for extensive excavation and earth filling on the site.”
+Taking a sensitive approach to architecture, the designers Reny Lijo and Lijo Jos of LIJO.RENY.architects explain, “The house can be divided into four zones, with three on the ground floor, spanning across three levels, aligning with the natural topography of the plot and minimising the need for extensive excavation and earth filling on the site.”

 Terracotta and Laterite bring in elements of the earth while exposed concrete acts as a foil; Photography by Turtle Arts Photography